 Health and wellness rewritten

-Clean labels will be a big deciding factor when it comes to food choices – identifying the raw components that make up our food is a must.
-Food companies will need to deliver total transparency to ensure food safety and maintain consumer trust.
+Clean labels will be a big deciding factor when it comes to food choices – identifying the raw components that make up our food is now a must.
+Food companies will need to provide total transparency to ensure food safety and maintain consumer trust.

 Avoidance of GMO foods also remains a leading priority, consumers want natural, authentic foods – minus genetic intervention.
-The ability to successfully enhance foods at the source (the seed) through natural breeding methods will not only provide consumers with superior, non-GMO food ingredients, but will also have notable advantages for parties across the supply chain.
+The ability to successfully enhance foods at the source (the seed) through natural breeding methods will not only provide consumers with improved, non-GMO source ingredients, but will also have notable advantages for parties across the supply chain.

 Restoring dietary diversity